-Funders’ Forum for Sustainable Cities
+Funders’ Forum on Sustainable Cities

 This network aims to increase philanthropy’s role and effectiveness in advancing sustainable and inclusive growth in cities; tackling urban poverty, promoting equitable development and opportunities; and strengthening local governance and citizen participation in local decision-making.